-(H A goes to the anteroom and heads a procession bearing the Ark into the room.
-He superintends placing it upon the pedestal before K S. and remains at the end of the "A".
+(H. A. goes to the anteraom and heads a procession bearing the Ark into the room.
+He superintends placing it upon the pedestal before K. S. and remains at the end of the "A."

-Lights, except those in the East, may be out or dim when the "A" is brought into the room.
+Lights, except those in the East, may be out or dim when the "A" is braught into the roam.)

-Two or four companions bear the Ark and two companions follow, one bearing the Pot of Manna and the other Aaron's Rod)
+Twa ar faur companions bear the Ark and two campanions fallow, ane bearing the Pot of Manna and the ather Aaron's Rod.)

-K. S.-The most mysterious and sacred piece of furniture of the Temple, the Ark of the Covenant, Israel's great palladium in battle, housed for so many years in caves of the mountains, or under tents in the desert, has at last found a resting place within the Holy of Holies of the
+K. S.-The most mysterious and sacred piece of furniture of the Temple, the Ark of the Covenant, Israel's great palladium in battle, housed for so many years in caves of the mountains, or under tents in the desert, has at last found a resting place within the Holy of Holies of the Temple.

-Temple.

-The Master Builder has prepared this copy of that Sacred Ark, and, also, imitations of the Pot of Manna and Aaron's Rod, to be placed herein as a memorial for the benefit of the Craft in general and the Jewish nation in particular.
+The Master Builder has prepared this copy of that sacred Ark, and, also, imitations of the Pot of Manna and Aaron's Rod, to be placed herein as a memorial for the benefit of the Craft in general and the Jewish nation in particular.
 These are to be deposited here in the security of the Ninth Arch, that the memory of the sacred treasures so much revered by our people may not be lost through the vicissitudes of time.